ESM — Embodied Stress Management

 Less jaw, neck, and shoulder bracing

-Results vary, but many people feel a shift within seconds.
+Many people feel a shift within seconds.

 How it works